lemon24/reader/docs/plugins.rst

     READER_PLUGIN='first.plugin:entry_point second_plugin:main' \
     python -m reader some-command

-Currently plugins are loaded through the CLI only (they won't be loaded when importing :class:`Reader` or when using the web application).
+Currently plugins are loaded through the CLI and web application only (they won't be loaded when importing :class:`Reader`).

 Existing plugins